There are now 3 possible online modes for units:

-- Typically this unit is assessed in the following ways: (1) in-class assessments; (2) assignments; and (3) a final examination.
+Indicative assessments in this unit are as follows: (1) laboratory classes; (2) tests and assignments; and (3) final examination.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the laboratory classes component.